Skip to content

 Initial Performance Exploration

-Since we used coroutines and an event loop, it's natural to ask: how much faster is this approach compared to "one thread per connection"?
+Now that we are using coroutines and an event loop, we naturally have to ask: how much faster is this approach compared to the "one thread per connection" model?

-Let's do a simple benchmark with wrk.
-However, wrk is an HTTP stress testing tool, and our Echo Server doesn't speak HTTP.
-No problem—wrk's TCP mode can use a -s flag to specify a Lua script for sending custom data.
-An even simpler approach is to use the echo command combined with pipes to test throughput, or write a simple stress test client.
+Let's use wrk for a simple benchmark.
+However, wrk is an HTTP benchmarking tool, while our Echo Server uses a custom protocol.
+That's not a problem; wrk supports TCP mode, and we can use the -s flag to specify a Lua script for sending custom data.
+An even simpler approach is to use the echo command with pipes to test throughput, or to write a simple stress test client.

 #!/usr/bin/env python3